jacoblee93/fully-local-pdf-chatbot/README.md

 You can see a live version at https://webml-demo.vercel.app.

 Users can choose one of the below options to run inference:

-## 🌐 Fully in-browser (WebLLM)

-You can run the entire stack your browser via [WebLLM](https://webllm.mlc.ai/).
-The model used is the small, 3.8B parameter [Phi-3](https://huggingface.co/microsoft/phi-3).

-You don't have to leave the window to set this up - just upload a PDF and go!

-Note that the first time you start a chat, the app will download and cache the model weights.
-This download is several GB in size and may take a little while, so make sure you have a good internet connection!

 ## 🦙 Ollama